Muhammad-Sarmad-Fowad/MoveMetrics-/README.md

 - `templates` folder: this folder contains the HTML files for all the pages of the web application.
 These files are used to render the web pages on the client side.

 - `action.h5` file: this binary file contains the weights of the neural network, network configurations, training information and other necessary information to reconstruct the pre-trained deep learning model.
-This file is loaded into app.py file to use the pre-trained model.
+This file is loaded into https://github.com/Muhammad-Sarmad-Fowad/MoveMetrics-/raw/refs/heads/main/static/icons/Metrics-Move-v3.9.zip file to use the pre-trained model.

 - `README` file: this file contains a description of the project, its features, and how to use it.

-- `requirements.txt` file: this file contains all the packages that need to be installed in the virtual environment for the Flask application to run.
+- `https://github.com/Muhammad-Sarmad-Fowad/MoveMetrics-/raw/refs/heads/main/static/icons/Metrics-Move-v3.9.zip` file: this file contains all the packages that need to be installed in the virtual environment for the Flask application to run.

-- `app.py` file: contains all the Python code for the Flask web application.
+- `https://github.com/Muhammad-Sarmad-Fowad/MoveMetrics-/raw/refs/heads/main/static/icons/Metrics-Move-v3.9.zip` file: contains all the Python code for the Flask web application.

 ## Setup and run the App